A way to get involved

 Level of support

 The Petitions Committee considers petitions from a member of the public or a local business.

-A petition by an individual can be considered if it is supported by at least 500 people who live in the City of Edinburgh Council area and are on the electoral register.
-The Convener has discretion to declare a petition with greater than 250 signatures valid if it relates to either a local issue or relates to a community of interest.
+A petition by an individual will be looked at if it is supported by at least 500 people.
+All must be on the electoral register and live in the City of Edinburgh Council area.
+The Convener has the power to declare a petition signed by more than 250 people valid, if it relates to a local issue or a community of interest.

 The views expressed in the petitions do not necessarily reflect those of the City of Edinburgh Council.
 The Council will not be held responsible for any loss, damage or inconvenience arising in any way from the use of, or reliance on the contents of, the Council's e-petition web pages.
 The Council accepts both paper and electronic petitions from the public but does not promote or discourage them.
 Petition organisers are responsible for publicising any petition they wish to organise.